APape95/ExcelDashboardProject/README.md

 # 📊 Excel Dashboard Project

 ## 🚀 Project Overview
 This project demonstrates the creation of an **interactive sales dashboard** using **Microsoft Excel**.
 It showcases how to use various Excel functions and features to analyse data, build pivot tables and charts, and create a visually appealing dashboard.
-The project is ideal for those looking to enhance their Excel skills, especially in data analysis, reporting, and dashboard creation.

 ### 🎯 Project Goals
 - Analyze sales data using **advanced Excel functions** such as **XLOOKUP**, **INDEX MATCH**, and **IF functions**.